-The Evoque – offered in five-door form or, as tested here, a three-door whose looks befit its coupé tag – is an SUV right at the premium end of the compact 4x4 market.
+The Evoque – offered as a five-door or a striking three-door whose looks befit its coupé tag – is an SUV right at the premium end of the compact 4x4 market.

-Front drive is an option.
-So, too, are manual gearboxes, a petrol engine and a host of other trim, styling and refinement features aching to take an Evoque towards £50k.
+Front drive is available.
+So, too, are manual gearboxes, a petrol engine and a host of trim, styling and refinement features aching to take the price of a Range Rover Evoque towards £50k.

 To find out if it is worth that – or any – kind of money is our purpose.